lpolerecky/LANS/README.md

 ## Contact

-[E-mail](mailto:l.polerecky@uu.nl) the main developer (LP) if you experience problems, or if you would like to have new features added to, or participate in the development of, the program.
+[E-mail](mailto:l.polerecky (at-sign) uu.nl) LP if you experience problems, find bugs, or if you would like to have new features added to, or participate in the development of, the software.